syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 **Using** **DocIO**

-The following code example illustrates how to insert and update the table of contents in a Word document using **DocIO**.
+The following code example illustrates how to insert and update the table of contents in a Word document by using **DocIO**.

 {% highlight c# %}
 [C#]

-//Load the existing Word document using DocIO instance
+//Loads the existing Word document by using DocIO instance

 WordDocument document = new WordDocument("Template.docx", FormatType.Docx);